-TABLE 5.
-Infusion Tolerance of Equivalent Loading Doses of IV Fosphenytoin Sodium and IV Phenytoir systemic sensory disturbances [see Warnings and Precautions (5.10)].
-Infusion disruptions in fosphenytoin sodium-treated patients were primarily due to systemic burning, pruritus, and/or paresthesia while those in phenytoin-treated patients were primarily due to pain and burning at the infusion site (see Table 5).
+Fosphenytoin sodium-treated patients, however, experienced more systemic sensory disturbances [see Warnings and Precautions (5.10)].
+Infusion disruptions in fosphenytoin sodium-treated patients were primarily due to systemic burning, pruritus, and/or paresthesia while those in phenytoin-treated patients were primarily due to pain and burning at the infusion site (see Table 8).
 In a double-blind study investigating temporary substitution of fosphenytoin sodium injection for oral phenytoin, IM fosphenytoin sodium was as well-tolerated as IM placebo.
-IM fosphenytoin sodium injection resulted in a slight increase in transient, mild to moderate local itching (23% of fosphenytoin sodium-treated patients vs 11% of IM placebo-treated respirelytoin socialin-reacted patients & 11% of the placebo-treated patients at any time during the study).
+IM fosphenytoin sodium injection resulted in a slight increase in transient, mild to moderate local itching (23% of fosphenytoin sodium-treated patients vs 11% of IM placebo-treated patients at any time during the study).
 This study also demonstrated that equimolar doses of IM fosphenytoin sodium injection may be substituted for oral phenytoin sodium with no dosage adjustments needed when initiating IM or returning to oral therapy.
 In contrast, switching between IM and oral phenytoin requires dosage adjustments because of slow and erratic phenytoin absorption from muscle.

 16 HOW SUPPLIED/STORAGE AND HANDLING